DNS Hosting

 Use cases

-There are a few cases where you may want to turn off DNS hosting for a domain:
+There are a few cases where you may want to deactivate a zone: